-Standard #4 - Employee Training Programs
+Standard # 4 - Employee Training Programs

-Standard: A Certified Company shall establish and maintain annual employee training program(s).
-Based on their job responsibilities, employees should be trained on how to comply with applicable: (i) Certification Standards, (ii) corporate policies and procedures, and (iii) laws and regulations.
+A Certified Company shall establish and maintain annual employee training program(s).
+Based on their job responsibilities, employees should be trained on how to comply with applicable: (i) Certification Standards, (ii) corporate policies and procedures, (iii) laws and regulations, and (iv) purchase contract or client-mandated compliance requirements.
 These programs should also inform employees of the possible consequences for failing to comply with them.